K3ndev/stellar-blog/README.md

 # [Video url - preview](https://drive.google.com/file/d/1ZBM3ehbmZv8D1BGzq6MjH_P8W1AjYcH7/view)

-# Overview
+# Here's a brief description of each service:
-This project consists of two main services and a mock database setup for development purposes.
-Here's a brief description of each service:
+This project consists of two main services and a docker setup for database and clerk for auth and user management.

 1. `client`: Handles the client-side user interface.
-2. `server-graphql`: Manages Express server with prisma ORM and clerk for auth.
+2. `server-graphql`: Manages Express with prisma and graphql.
-4. `mock-db`: A docker-based mock database (postgres) setup for development.
+3. `mock-db`: A docker-setup for database (postgres).
+4. `auth`: clerk for handling auth and user management.